Leveraging Internet Principles to Build a Quantum Network: Evaluation

 \subsubsection{Exposing the Right Knobs}

-Now that we have established the potential of congestion control with \ac{AQM} applied to a quantum network, we want to evaluate the impact of changing the target buffering time of \ac{PI} controllers.
+We now evaluate the impact of changing the target buffering time of \ac{PI} controllers.
 To this aim, we run a second set of simulations with $6$, $12$, and $18$ QTCP flows.
 We switch to a scenario with infinite demands, meaning that QTCP flows always have requests ready.
 In the first two plots of Fig. \ref{fig:vs_ref_queue}, we show average fidelity and throughput as functions of the target buffering time.
-Plots show that these two metrics conflict with each other and the appropriate tuning will depend on application requirements.
-In order to illustrate this, we associate a utility, function of fidelity and throughput to an application.
+Plots show that these two metrics conflict with each other and appropriate tuning will depend on application requirements.
+In order to illustrate this, we associate a utility, function of fidelity and throughput, to an application.
 Fig. \ref{fig:vs_ref_queue} illustrates the effect of target buffering time on two different utility functions: Secret Key Rate of BB84 and an entanglement negativity-based utility, drawn from \cite{Vardoyan_2023}.
 The best tuning differs for the two cases, as the maximum value corresponds to the shortest buffering time ($0.15$ms) for Secret Key Rate (Fig. \ref{subfig:tune_skr}), and to an intermediate value (different for every curve) in the case of the negativity-based utility (Fig. \ref{subfig:tune_neg}).
-The reader is referred to \cite{Vardoyan_2023} for the definitions of these utilities.

-Finally, we observe that the number of flows passing through the network has some effect on the performance, as more flows make it harder for \ac{PI} controllers to manage queues.
+Finally, we observe that the number of flows passing through the network has some impact on performance, as more flows make it harder for \ac{PI} controllers to manage queues.
 This is especially true since we are working with queue sizes much smaller than those in classical networks and increased variability in service times (due to \ac{LLEG}).
-One option to mitigate this phenomenon is to use adaptive tuning of the \ac{PI} controller parameters.
-We leave this to a future investigation.
+One option to mitigate this phenomenon --left for future investigation-- is to use adaptive tuning of the \ac{PI} controller parameters.